 Each student will receive a Course Selection Worksheet; this worksheet lists every course offered next year for each grade level, along with the number of terms the course meets.
 Next to the department heading is a corresponding page number in the Course Guide.
-Freshmen, sophomores, and juniors are required to fill 7 periods for the year.
-(See the 4-year plan.)
+Freshmen, sophomores, and juniors may request up to 7 periods for the year.

-Beginning in December, counselors will schedule individual appointments with each student.
+Beginning in November, counselors will schedule individual appointments with each student.
 During the appointments, counselors will review graduation requirements, record course selections, and discuss post-high school plans.